nbriannl/Oboeru/README.md

 _I get asked and probably will get asked this a lot._

 Oboeru fills up the other MCQ options with words of similar parts of speech.
 Plus generation of over 1200 Anki cards would be to tedious.
 In fact, for most existing options, conversion of my excel sheet to their cards would be too difficult.
-Plus I decided to do this a fun project before my last semester starts.
+Plus I decided to do this as a fun project before my last semester starts.

 ## How to Install
 This project was developed with `Python 3.7.4`.
 Please ensure a compatible version is installed in your computer.